 Hailed for her “diamantine high notes, witty characterization, and giddily delirious coloratura” (Boston Globe), Welsh-American soprano Rachel Schutz is increasingly in demand throughout the US, Asia and Europe for her sensitive and evocative performances and wide range of repertoire.
-She enjoys a multi-faceted career which includes opera, concert, and recital performances, and her upcoming engagements include Gretel (Hänsel und Gretel) with Stockton Opera, her Carnegie Hall Stern Auditorium debut with Distinguished Concerts International New York, a featured recital at the NATS National Conference in Las Vegas, and concert tour of China, and a solo recital on the "Le Petit Salon de Musique" chamber music series in Stony Brook, NY.
+She enjoys a multi-faceted career which includes opera, concert, and recital performances, and her upcoming engagements include Gretel with Stockton Opera, her Carnegie Hall Stern Auditorium debut with Distinguished Concerts International New York, a featured recital at the NATS National Conference in Las Vegas, a 7-concert recital tour of China, and a solo recital on the "Le Petit Salon de Musique" chamber music series in Stony Brook, NY.

 During recent seasons, Ms. Schutz won first place in the 44th NATS Artist Award competition and presented a recital at their 2018 national conference, premiered Eugene Drucker's Levertov Settings at Carnegie Hall's Weill Hall, joined DCINY as a soloist at Carnegie Hall’s Stern Auditorium, appeared as Lise in Opera Parallèle's production of Les enfants terribles (Glass) and Gretel in Stockton Opera’s Hänsel und Gretel, sang Ligeti's Mysteries of the Macabre with the Stony Brook Symphony Orchestra and Beethoven's 9th Symphony with the Hawaiʻi Symphony Orchestra, and gave solo recitals at the Maui Arts & Cultural Center, the Hawaiʻi Concert Society series, Le Petit Salon de Musique, and around China and Thailand.